Yemyo Imamura: Career

 In 1899, Imamura moved to Hawaii to serve the Jodo Shinshu Buddhists there.
 He took over the Honpa Hongwanji when its first priest, Honi Satomi, returned to Japan.
-He married his wife Kiyoko in 1904, and they had a son named Kanmo, who also became a priest.
+Heth married his wife Kiyoko in 1904, and they had a son named Kanmo, who also became a priest.

 Imamura established the Young Men's Buddhist Association as a Buddhist equivalent to the YMCA.
 Their activities included teaching English, helping new immigrants adjust to the local culture, and publishing a magazine called Dōhō.
-In 1902 Imamura opened the Fort Gakuen, a elementary school attached to the temple.
+In 1902 Imamura opened the Fort Gakuen, an elementary school attached to the temple.
 He later opened the Hawaii Chugakko (middle school) in 1907.
 Both schools were Japanese language schools that student attended after the regular school day finished.
 He also advocated for plantation laborers and picture brides.

 Much of Imamura's career was spent showing the similarities between Buddhism and Christianity and Americanizing young Japanese immigrants through Buddhism.
 He wanted to make Buddhism more compatible with American life in Hawaii, and show it as a "universal" rather than "supernatural" religion.
 Unlike his Christian contemporary, Takie Okumura, Imamura's focus while Americanizing Japanese youth wasn't to encourage them to leave Japanese culture behind, but rather to carry its values with them as American citizens.

 In 1928, Imamura was awarded the Order of the Sacred Treasure for his work expanding the influence of Jodo Shinshu in Hawaii.

 Imamura died on December 22, 1932.